Which city is cheaper, Edinburgh or Kuala Lumpur?

 Kuala Lumpur has a large number of nightlife venues.
 Rooftop bars and lounges are popular hangout spots after the sun sets.
 For classy pubs and clubs head to the Golden Triangle district, but if drinking and partying isn't your thing, the city's night markets are not to be missed.

-Edinburgh has a large number of nightlife venues.
+Edinburgh is a popular destination for visitors looking to party into the night.
 With so many students, the nightlife stays very active.
 There are a wide range of bars, clubs and pubs to choose from.

 Shoppers can find a variety of stores in both Kuala Lumpur and Edinburgh.